jn-goe/gruffi/README.md

 ## News

 - `v1.5.*` is released, that fixes critical problems which arose with changes in dependencies and made the installation / pipeline break.
-Additionally it contains
+Additionally it contains updates necessary to work with Seurat v5 objects.
 - Now it is more explicit that GO-annotation can either be obtained via `BioMart` or `AnnotationDbi`, which is helpful, as BioMart connection is not always working.
 For the same reason, it now allows the usage of alternative mirrors for BioMart (thanks to `@zuzkamat`).
 - Major consistency update in function names, see below.
 - Consistency update in variable names (in @misc and @meta.data), for the latter, this update is not backward compatible, meaning earlier results needs manual adjustments in those names to run.
 Recommended is to rerun the new version.